christian-bromann/rgb2hex/README.md

 ## Usage

-Include `rgb2hex.js in your web app*, by loading it as usual:
+Include `rgb2hex.js` in your web app, by loading it as usual:

 ```html
 <script src="rgb2hex.js"></script>